kora4b/PORTFOLIO/README.md

 # PORTFOLIO
 ## ABOUT ME
 I am a beginner software tester looking for my first professional experience.
 Thanks to interpersonal skills and previous professional experience, working in a group and contact with the client are not a problem for me.
-In order to improve my qualifications and skills, I completed a course in software testing: Szkolenie indywidualne tester manualny - Waldemar Szafraniec, and I am participating in tests on crowdtesting platforms.
+In order to improve my qualifications and skills, I completed a course in software testing: Szkolenie indywidualne tester manualny - Waldemar Szafraniec.
 ## TOOLS
 * Jira
 * TestLink